cherryservers/cherryctl/docs/cherryctl_ip_assign.md

 ### SEE ALSO

 * [cherryctl ip](cherryctl_ip.md)	 - IP address operations.
-For more information on IP addresses check Product Docs: https://docs.cherryservers.com/knowledge/product-docs#ip-addressing
+For more information on IP addresses, check out the Product Docs: https://docs.cherryservers.com/knowledge/product-docs#ip-addressing